-1) The Board of Trustees pursuant to and subject to Public Act 120, Public Acts of 1990, as amended, grants to those Public Safety Officers now or hereafter approved by the Vice President for Administration those powers and authority as are granted by law to peace and police officers to enforce State Laws and to enforce the Ordinances, Rules and Regulations of the Board of Trustees on all property owned or leased by the University or subject to its control, including any public right of way traversing or immediately contiguous to such property.
+1) The Board of Trustees pursuant to and subject to Public Act 120, Public Acts of 1990, as amended, grants to those Public Safety Officers now or hereafter approved by the Chief Executive Officer those powers and authority as are granted by law to peace and police officers to enforce State Laws and to enforce the Ordinances, Rules and Regulations of the Board of Trustees on all property owned or leased by the University or subject to its control, including any public right of way traversing or immediately contiguous to such property.

 2) Pursuant to Public Act 80, Public Acts of 1905, as amended.
-Those public safety officers now or hereafter approved by the Vice President for Administration are empowered with all authority prescribed by Public Act 80 to enforce all Rules, Regulations and Ordinances of the Board of Trustees governing University property.
+Those public safety officers now or hereafter approved by the Chief Financial Officer are empowered with all authority prescribed by Public Act 80 to enforce all Rules, Regulations and Ordinances of the Board of Trustees governing University property.

 This revised Policy is a reaffirmation and continuation of all such powers previously granted and a renewed grant of such power and authority effective on its date of adoption.

-Students and employees of Michigan Technological University and visitors to the University are required to register all firearms (rifles, pistols, shotguns, air rifles), archery or hunting bows, any weapon where license is required by law, or any dangerous weapon, with the Director of Public Safety and Police Services prior to bringing any such item onto University property or any property over which the University may have jurisdiction.
+Students and employees of Michigan Technological University and visitors to the University are required to register all firearms (rifles, pistols, shotguns, including air or compressed gas guns), archery or hunting bows, any weapon where license is required by law, or any dangerous weapon, with the Director of Public Safety and Police Services prior to bringing any such item onto University property or any property over which the University may have jurisdiction.
 Proof of such registration must be carried on the person of such student or employee or visitor while in possession of such an item on University property.

-The possession or use of a loaded firearm or archery or hunting bow on University property is prohibited except at the rifle range and designated archery ranges and then only if such equipment is properly registered with the University.
-The possession of any explosive, excepting commonly accepted recreational sporting ammunition stored in designated weapons storage areas, in use at the rifle range, or in direct and rapid transit to or from these areas, is prohibited on University property except under the direction of a University employee as part of an authorized course or construction activity.
+The possession or use of a loaded firearm, gun or archery or hunting bow on University property is prohibited except at the rifle range and designated archery or gun usage ranges and then only if such equipment is properly registered with the University.
+The possession of any explosive, excepting commonly accepted recreational sporting ammunition stored in designated weapons storage areas, in use at the rifle range, or in direct and rapid transit to or from these areas, is prohibited on University property except under the direction of a University employee as part of an authorized University course.

-Any violation of these rules may render the violator liable to disciplinary action or expulsion.
+Any violation of this Policy may render the violator liable to disciplinary action, or expulsion, citation or arrest.

-No member of the Board of Trustees or executive officer of the University shall have access to the classified security information of the United State's government, Department of Defense, until such member or officer has received a security clearance at the level necessary for access to such information.
+No member of the Board of Control or executive officer of the University shall have access to the classified security information of the United States government, Department of Defense, until such member or officer has received a security clearance at the level necessary for access to such information.

 There is hereby established an Executive Committee of the Board to be known as the Classified Contracts and Information Executive Committee.